 Gazing at the stars and creating constellations, or star patterns, has a rich and long tradition throughout history.
 This astrological practice dates as far back as the Babylonians or more than 3,000 years.
-The Greeks took it a step further by naming and documenting about half of the 88 constellations and loved telling stories about them.
+The Greeks took it a step further by naming and documenting about half of the 88 known constellations and loved telling stories about them.
 They created pictures of mythical creatures, heroes, and animals in the clusters of stars and filled the night sky with their imagination.

-This lesson guide is a continuation of the Space and our solar system article and will give your kids even more fun activities to express their love of the stars and our universe.
+This kids activity guide is a continuation of the Space and our solar system article and will give your kids even more fun activities to express their love of the stars and our universe.
 By the end, they will have learned about how constellations came about and where they can learn more about them while amusing themselves to no end.

 The history of constellations